libp2p/docs/content/concepts/peer-routing.md

 Each peer has their own peer ID.
 Kademlia provides an efficient lookup algorithm that locates successively “closer” nodes to any desired ID.

 In Kademlia peers are key-value pairs in the DHT.
-On practice peer ID stored as a key and [address](/concepts/addressing/) (or IP address) of a peer stored as a value.
+Conceptually peer ID stored as a key and [address](/concepts/addressing/) (or IP address) of a peer stored as a value.

 Kademlia treats peers as leaves in a binary tree.
-Peer IDs in leaves represented as binary numbers.
-Notice, that we do not need to store the whole peer id to specify the peer.
-We can storeƒ only their prefix if prefix is unique.
+We store hashes of Peer IDs in leaves, which are represented as binary numbers.
+Notice, that we do not need to store the whole hash to specify the peer.
+We can store only prefix if prefix is unique.

 Leaves on the tree that are not peers represent [content](/concepts/content-routing/) which is stored by some close nodes.